 Curious what makes Czech Easter unique?
 Learn more details about Czech Easter traditions

-Similarly, paska bread is made in eastern Slovakia.
+Similarly, Paska bread is made in eastern Slovakia.
 Unlike Czech mazanec, Slovak paska tastes less sweet and is served with such delicacies as sausages, ham or boiled eggs!

 ➜ Ingredients

-To prepare Czech Easter bread you need:
+To make Czech Easter bread, you need:

 - Active dry yeast

-- Unsalted butter; softened at room temperature.
+- Unsalted butter – softened at room temperature.
 I leave the butter in the microwave for another half minute to soften.
 Note: the butter must not be hot!

-- Eggs; warmed to room temperature.
+- Eggs – warmed to room temperature.
 If you forget to take them out of the fridge in time, put the eggs in a saucepan of warm water for a while.

-- Lemon zest; preferably from an organic lemon.
+- Lemon zest – preferably from an organic lemon.
 Scrub the lemon well under warm running water.
 Grate only the yellow top part, the white layer underneath tends to be bitter.

-- Vanilla paste; or vanilla essence
+- Vanilla paste – or vanilla extract

-- Raisins; or other soft dried fruit.
-For better flavor, soak raisins overnight in rum - strain the rum before using.
+- Raisins – or other soft dried fruit.
+For better flavor, soak raisins overnight in rum.
+Strain the rum before using.

-- A pinch of salt; for taste contrast
+- A pinch of salt – for taste contrast

-➜ Instructions with Photos
+➜ Instructions with photos

-STEP 1: Pour the lukewarm milk into a cup, and stir in a teaspoon of sugar and the dried yeast.
+STEP 1: Pour the lukewarm milk into a cup, and stir in a teaspoon of sugar and the active dried yeast.
 Let stand in a warm place for about 15 minutes until the yeast has risen and bubbles have formed on the surface of the milk.

 STEP 2: Remove a piece of egg white from the eggs and reserve it for later.
 Before baking, it will serve as an egg wash to brush the mazanec bread.